dpinney/RatDigest/README.md

 - OOO Alarms on power and not just voltage?
 - OOO Add responses to control messages?
 - OOO Add probability drops to control message actions?
+- OOO Inputs from file instead of in the source?
-- OOO Need a control action generator with frequency basis.
+- OOO Need a control action generator with frequency basis?
 - OOO Charts in anomalyExample.
-- OOO Inputs from file instead of in the source?
 - OOO Port to the final RADICS model.

 ### References